 You can count on Provident's Financial Consultants* to help you with your investment and insurance needs.
 But for some general advice and tips to help you with your investing and retirement planning, please check out the links on this page.
-If you have any questions, your initial consultation with a professional, experienced Financial Consultant is free.
+If you have any questions, a consultation with a professional, experienced Financial Consultant is free.
 Just call (800) 632-4600, ext.
 2487.

 - Year-End Tax Planning Tips You may not be able to avoid Uncle Sam, but with careful planning, you may be able to minimize the tax bite.
 Here are a few year-end tax planning strategies.